rritec/powerbi/Notebooks/PBI_01_04_Power Query Editor Combine Data.md

 ### Develop Report using Append Hetrogeneous Sources

 1. In above report import emp30 data from excel **LabData/Lab1/emp30_data_from_excel.XLSX**
-1. Combine This Excel emp 30 with MySql emp10 and emp20 data
+1. Combine This Excel emp 30 with SQL Server emp10 and emp20 data